 - Animals for clothespins (grab a shark FREE here)

-To create your clothespins, simply print the freebie above, cut out and glue to the clothespins.
+To create your clothespins, simply print the resource linked above, cut out and glue to the clothespins.

-To create the alphabet assessment strips, print the freebie above.
+To create the alphabet assessment strips, print the resource linked above.

 Then cut the assessment strips out.